Dangel-Monk/TryHackMe-Journey/1b-Cyber-Security-101/(Cy-Sec)3-windows-ad-fundamentals.md

 >> - OUs are handy for applying policies to users and computers, which include specific configurations that pertain to sets of users depending on their particular role in the enterprise.
 Remember, a user can only be a member of a single OU at a time, as it wouldn't make sense to try to apply two different sets of policies to a single user.
 >> - Security Groups, on the other hand, are used to grant permissions over resources.
 For example, you will use groups if you want to allow some users to access a shared folder or network printer.
 A user can be a part of many groups, which is needed to grant access to multiple resources.

 + *Another somewhat complex topic, and one I'm still not entirely convinced I understand...
-The organizational units These are the user configurations, the actions they can perform, the rules they have, etc...*
+The organizational units are the user configurations, the actions they can perform, the rules they have, etc...*

 + *On the other hand, security groups are the access levels that users have to different objects within the domain, such as printers, systems, folders, etc.*
 <br>